jkuusto/presenter/README.md

 ```
 <script>alert('Admin notice: There is an error in the poll, choices 1 and 2 have been swapped.
 Vote 1 for choice 2, and vote 2 for choice 1');</script>
 ```
-Example 2: Instead of rendering the page normally, render only a h1 header claiming that the poll has been closed, which also prevents the user from voting because the forms are not rendered:
+Example 2: Instead of rendering the page normally, render only a h1 header claiming that the poll has been closed, which also prevents the user from voting as the forms are not rendered:
 ```
 <script>document.body.innerHTML = '<h1>This Poll has been closed.</h1>';</script>
 ```